thiagoh/sublime-dilmes-ipsum/README.md

 Select how much text you want from the menu item in `Edit->Text->Dilmes Ipsum` or on the right click menu in `Dilmes Ipsum`.

-Just press the shortcut key (Alt+Shift+L) to add Dilmes Ipsum text.
+Just press the shortcut key `Alt+Shift+D` to add Dilmes Ipsum text.
 Keep pressing to add more.

-Alternatively, you can also specify the number of paragraphs, by writing a number, and pressing the shortcut key.
+Alternatively, you can also type `dilmes`, `dilmes2`, `dilmes3` to `dilmes8` followed by a `TAB` so that paragraphs will be added.
 Dilmes Ipsum will check if there is a number directly preceding the selection range, and replace it with that many paragraphs of lorem ipsum.
 Addind a decimal point, defines the approximate number of words per paragraph.

 ## Features